pyinstaller/pyinstaller/doc/source/Manual.rst

 ``add_runtime_module( fully_qualified_name )``:
    Use this method to add an imported module whose name may not appear in the source because it is dynamically defined at run-time.
+   This is useful to make the module known to |PyInstaller| and avoid misleading warnings.
    A typical use applies the name from the ``psim_api``::

    	psim_api.add_runtime_module( psim_api.module_name )